k-capehart/sfdc-dev-org/README.md

 | `sf search`	                | Search for a command.
 | `sf scanner run`	            | Scan a codebase with a selection of rules
 | `sf org create shape`	        | Create a scratch org configuration (shape) based on the specified source org.
+| `sf org list shape`           | List all org shapes you’ve created.
 | `sf org login web`	        | Log in to a Salesforce org using the web server flow.
+| `sf org login sfdx-url`       | Authorize and org using a SFdX Authorization URl in a file or through stdin.
 | `sf org create scratch`       | Create a scratch org.
+| `sf org delete scratch`       | Delete a scratch org.
 | `sf org display`              | Display information about an org.
 Use --verbose to display the sfdxAuthUrl property.
-| `sf auth sfdxurl store`       | Authorize an org using a Salesforce DX authorization URL stored in a file.
 | `sf apex run test`            | Invoke Apex tests in an org.